LucasDelfino92/morrowindsharp/mw2.md

 ### Quality of life improvements

 - [**Adamantium Ore Fix**](https://www.nexusmods.com/morrowind/mods/47068?) by Half11
-Allows the player to find the exact amount of Adamantium Ore needed (45) in the existing twenty Raw Adamantium rocks.
-This way the crafting service at Bols Indalen is sufficient, without overflowing the player with pieces of ore that is precious by lore.
+Allows the player to find the exact amount of Adamantium Ore needed to craft Bols Indalen's custom Adamantium Armor.
 - [**Bed Buddies**](https://www.nexusmods.com/morrowind/mods/46632) by Merlord
 Prevents you from sleeping in owned beds unless the owner really likes you.
-Disposition requirement is based on your Personality.
 Attempting to sleep in an owned bed no longer triggers a crime, even if the owner doesn't like you.
 - [**Better Propylon Teleport Script**](https://www.nexusmods.com/morrowind/mods/46364) by PikachunoTM
 The Warp Script for the Propylon Indices will now prompt you before teleporting.
 The Master Index version additionally lets you choose your destination when warping if you have the Master Index in your possession.
   - Hide *Better Propylon Teleport Warp.ESP*